SinanSalman/docx2bb/README.md

 # README #

-## OVERVIEW ##
+## Overview ##
 **docx2bb** is a tool for creating BlackBoard (bb) test questions (text) import file from a Microsoft Word \*.docx document.
 Supported question types are: True/False, Multiple choice, Matching, Essay, and (simple) Fill in the blank.
-ExamFormat-Sample.docx shows a sample exam format for use with docx2bb.
+ExamFormat-Sample.docx shows a sample exam format for use with **docx2bb**.
 Unicode-to-ASCII replacement rules from 'docx2bb.json' data file can be optionally applied.

-docx2bb includes three components:
+**docx2bb** includes three components:

 *   docx2bb_lib - library including the conversion logic
 *   docx2bb     - command line interface (cli)
 *   docx2bb_web - website interface

-An important design principle for docx2bb was that it's input (MS-word docx) file must not look different from a key solution exam. this way a specifically prepared exam key solution document can be processed by docx2bb and a import text file results, reducing the number of steps and files necessary to manage the exam automation process.
+An important design principle for **docx2bb** was that it's input (MS-word docx) file must not look different from a key solution exam. this way a specifically prepared exam key solution document can be processed by **docx2bb** and a import text file results, reducing the number of steps and files necessary to manage the exam automation process.

-'''
-Syntax:
-   python docx2bb.py \[options\] \[docx_filename\]
-options:
-   --verbose | -v display verbose messages
-   --help | -h display help message
-'''

 ## Installation ##
 **docx2bb** can be installed as a python3 package: